lucteo/bench_tool/README.md

 The tests in the example folder are `testA` and `testB`.
 To add a new test, create a new folder inside the `tests` folder.

-Each test folder should contain a sub-folder named `run` in which at least one file with the `.run` extension exists.
-In our example, each test have two such files named `args1.run` and `args2.run`.
-These files should contain the list of arguments passed when executing the programs.
-For example, if the `args1.run` and `args2.run` contain the content `60000` and `70000`, each program of from the test will be run twice with the arguments `60000` and `70000`.
+Each test folder should contain at least two files: `programs.in` and `args.in`.
+The first contains the programs that will be invoked for the test and the latter contains the set of arguments needed.

+Each line of the `programs.in` file will contain a program to be invoked.
+This does not need to be an executable, it can also be a command line.
+For example, to invoke a Java program, one can add a line that looks as following: `java -server -Xss15500k -classpath src/main MainProgram`.
+The format of the file should look like the following:

+    ./progam1.out
+    ./progam2.out
+    # A comment line starts with '#' (must be first character, no spaces allowed before it)
+    complex command line
+    program_name:command

+As seen, from the previous examples one can add comments if the first character of the line is `#`.
+Also, if the command line becomes too complex one can give names to programs.

+Similarly, int the `args.in` file one needs to specify the running arguments of the programs, one set of arguments per line.
+Comments are also possible with the `#` characters, but names cannot be given to argument sets.

-The programs for each test should be placed directly under the test folder.
-They do not need to follow a specific convention.
-To build the programs the bench_tool will invoke `make` command in the test folder, so therefore a `Makefile` file needs to be provided.
-Each compiled program needs to be executable and have the `.out` extension.
-In fact, the bench_tool will consider all the files ending in `.out` as being the programs to be run for a particular test.
+For each test the tool will try to *build* the programs before running them.
+For this it will invoke a `make` command in the test directory, so therefore a `Makefile` file needs to be provided.
+Based on the configuration parameters, the tool will typically invoke `make clean` before `make`.

-In conclusion, to create a test, one needs to create a folder for the test, put all the programs in the test folder, create a `Makefile` to compile the programs and provide some `run/???.run` files describing the arguments that need to be applied when running the programs.

 If there is only one test in the benchmark, the user may choose not to create a dedicated test folder, and put the test data (`run` folder, programs and makefile) directly under the main `tests` folder.